Which are hereby incorporated into these terms and conditions.

 6.4.1. the Customer breaches the contract or any other contract that The Customer has with Plusnet and, if the breach is capable of remedy, fails to put right the breach within a reasonable time of being asked by Plusnet to do so.
 In this clause breach includes non-payment of any valid invoice by the due date; or

 6.4.2.
-Plusnet reasonably believes that the service is being used in a way forbidden by clauses 3.1 to 3.4, 3.8, 3.11.2 and 3.14.
+Plusnet reasonably believes that the service is being used, or is intended to be used, in a way forbidden by clauses 3.1 to 3.4, 3.8, 3.11.2 and 3.14.
 This applies even if the Customer is unaware that the service is being used in such a way; or

 6.4.3. the Customer ceases to do business; or has bankruptcy or insolvency proceedings brought against it; or makes an arrangement with its creditors (other than where solely for solvent amalgamation or solvent reconstruction); or a receiver, administrative receiver or administrator is appointed over any of its assets; or it goes into liquidation; or a notice is given, a petition is issued, a resolution is passed or any other step is taken to commence any of the foregoing procedures; or there is a corresponding event under Scottish law.